Deep Model Predictive Control with Stability Guarantees: Learning based controller

-where $\varepsilon(\st_t) = \varepsilon_1(\st_t) + W^{\ast \top}\varepsilon_{\phi}(\st_t)$ is the overall reconstruction error.
-Please notice that even when the hidden layer weights are randomly assigned as in ELM \cite{ELM_06}, the universal approximation property of the neural network allows us to make the overall reconstruction error $\varepsilon(\cdot)$ as small as desired by increasing the width of the network.
-A network with trained hidden layers can capture several useful features, which in turn results in performance improvement \cite{DMRAC}.
-We train the outermost layer in real time with the help of weight update law and the inner layers by using the approach \cite{DMRAC}.
-In the next subsections we provide the relevant details of the training of DNN.
+where $\varepsilon_j(\st_t) = \varepsilon^\ast(\st_t) + W^{\ast \top}\varepsilon_{\phi_j}(\st_t)$ is the overall reconstruction error.
+Notice that even when the hidden layer weights are randomly assigned as in ELM \cite{ELM_06}, the universal approximation property of the neural network allows us to make the overall reconstruction error $\varepsilon_0(\cdot)$ as small as desired by increasing the width of the network.
+However, a network with trained hidden layers can capture several useful features, which in turn results in performance improvement \cite{DMRAC}.
+We employ